Creating an interdisciplinary health sciences experience

 Fishersville, Virginia

-Mary Baldwin University leadership knew they had a very unique opportunity as they began to design the new Murphy Deming College of Health Sciences.
+Mary Baldwin University leadership knew they had a unique opportunity as they began to design the new Murphy Deming College of Health Sciences.
 The vision for the School is to become a national model for health sciences education and community transformation, offering an innovative interprofessional atmosphere to attract the best students, faculty and collaborative partners.
-In order to realize this vision, it was necessary to foster a dynamic environment dedicated to innovative teaching and learning.
-Mary Baldwin University engaged Kahler Slater as the health sciences education architect to create a state-of-the-art home for their new programs.
+The University engaged Kahler Slater as the health sciences education architect to create a state-of-the-art home for their new programs.

 Powerful Results